 Step 7: Release the chain brake raise the saw carefully, pull the throttle and start Sawing.

 To stop the saw, simply remove your fingers from the throttle, turn your control to WARM if you wish to use it again or COLD and OFF, if not.

 Following these simple steps, you will find that you can quickly start any gas chainsaw with little or no trouble.

 Starting Electric Chainsaws

-Step 1: Plug cord to power source: An extension cable maybe useful, if saw cord is short.
+Step 1: Plug cord to a power source: An extension cable may be useful if the saw cord is short.

 How to Start Stopped Chain Engine